jgralab/jgralab4eclipse/README.md

 4. Import this project into Eclipse.

+5. Make sure that the original jgralab project is not in your workspace.
+   It can be, but must be closed!
+Otherwise, you will end up with the `META-INF` folder being detected twice and the plugin appears redundantly in the run configuration.
+The result may be further issues, such as `Activator` class not being found.

 Note, that if you change any java files, those are actually changed inside your jgralab working copy, so you have to commit them there.